tariq1890/FetchGradleDependencies/README.md

 Sample Project to retrieve the external dependencies of a Gradle Project.

-To run the program

-Please provide the following VM argument
+To run the program, please provide the following VM argument

 targetProject - specified directory path of target Gradle Project